topheman/react-es6-isomorphic/README.md

 The client-side code is written in ES6 with modules that work as well on the client as on the server (like React, superagent ...).

-* client-side : a bundle is made with webpack and accessible easer via its hot-reload dev server, or written inside `/build` folder
+* client-side : a bundle is made with webpack and accessible either via its hot-reload dev server, or written inside `/build` folder
 * server-side : `require('babel/register')` lets me use those es6 modules without any transpiling step (babel does it itself on the fly, I don't have to worry about it)

 I also made a set of npm tasks for the build step, that creates a bundle inside the `/build` folder (including js, sass to css, images ...)